bitterjug/devjournal-crypto/devjournal.markdown

 ## 2014-02-10 17:15 Monday

-Just exactly how the hell do you access arbitrary argument lists in JavaScript functions?
+Just exactly how the hell do you access arbitrary argument lists in @JavaScript functions?
 [Like this](https://javascriptweblog.wordpress.com/2011/01/18/javascripts-arguments-object-and-beyond/)